qmk/qmk_firmware/keyboards/tkc1800/README.md

 ![TKC1800](https://imgur.com/a/Xlttp)

-The Key Company TKC1800 is a Cherry 1800 form factor replacement PCB utilizing the AT90USB1286 PCB.
+The Key Company TKC1800 is a Cherry 1800 form factor replacement PCB utilizing the AT90USB1286 microcontroller.

 Keyboard Maintainer: [Terry Mathews](https://github.com/TerryMathews/)
 Hardware Supported: AT90USB1286